drugan/readmehelp/README.md

 @PHPFILE: readmehelp.module LINE:26 PADD:7 :PHPFILE@
 ```

-> The absolute or relative path to a file may be followed by a **LINE** number
+> The absolute or relative path to a file might be followed by a **LINE** number
-argument and **PADD**, which is the number of lines to add before and after
+and **PADD** which is the number of lines to add before and after
 the **LINE** (additionally highlighted with yellow color).
 Both arguments are
 optional.
 If no **PADD** is passed then the default **10** lines will be added.
-If no **LINE** is passed then a whole highlighted file will be returned.
+If no **LINE** is passed then an entire highlighted file will be displayed.
 There
 is a replacement of the token above (on
 the [github.com](https://github.com/drugan/readmehelp#dynamic-php-snippets
 "README Help Github repository") shown as a raw token):

 ********************************************************************************

-@PHPFILE: readmehelp.module LINE:26 PADD:7 :PHPFILE@
+@PHPFILE: readmehelp.module LINE:29 PADD:8 :PHPFILE@

 ********************************************************************************